VictorMauroy/cheat-sheet-center/JQuery/jquery.md

 ## Style Methods

+Check that [useful link](https://api.jquery.com/category/css/) if you want to know every methods that can affect CSS.

 When working with methods that should affect the CSS properties of an object, you can either:
 - Apply **one modification**
 ```js